sogaiu/tree-sitter-clojure/doc/dev-notes.md

 is one way to arrange for it :)

 Finally, we can work on building!

+It might be better to hold on carrying out the following steps until you've read a bit passed them.

 Via a `cmd.exe` command prompt:

 * `git clone https://github.com/tree-sitter/tree-sitter` to get a local copy of the tree-sitter repository